good-but-cheap/reviews/coolers.md

 ---
 layout: review
-title: template
+title: coolers
 picture: /img/reviews/cooler.png
-updated: August 2022
+updated: September 2022
 related:
     - USB-C-Laptop-Docks
     - cooler
     - hard-drives
 ---

-{% capture considerations %}
+## Considerations:

 - Size
 - Insulation
 - Convenience Features (handles, wheels, bottle openers, etc.)

-{% endcapture %}

-{% capture know %}
+## What you need to know:

 ### Size
 Cooler sizes are measured *inconsistently*, you see the size measured in liters, gallons, quarts, or cans.
 As a rough guide: